Delayed Baggage

 Note amounts outlined above are average per day.

-If your baggage is delayed after 21 days, we consider it to be lost and in line with our obligations under the Montreal Convention, you can apply for compensation.
+If your baggage is delayed beyond 21 days, we consider it to be lost and in line with our obligations under the Montreal Convention, you can apply for compensation to cover the loss of your property.

 Please note: any reimbursements in respect of essential expenses will be deducted from the final claim settlement if the bag is not located.